ec-jrc/lisflood-model/3_06_optLISFLOOD_dynamic-wave/index.md

-### Using the dynamic wave
+#### Using the numerical solution wave

-The 'lfuser' element contains two parameters that can be set by the user: *CourantDynamicCrit* (which should always be smaller than '1' and a parameter called *DynWaveConstantHeadBoundary*, which defines the boundary condition at the most downstream cell.
-All remaining dynamic-wave related input is defined in the 'lfbinding' element, and doesn't require any changes from the user (provided that all default names are used, all maps are in the standard 'maps' directory and the profile table is in the 'tables' directory).
+The 'lfuser' element has already been edited for the use of the dynamic wave solution.
+In fact, it contains two parameters that can be set by the user: *CourantDynamicCrit* (which should always be smaller than '1') and a parameter called *DynWaveConstantHeadBoundary*, which defines the boundary condition at the most downstream cell.
+All remaining dynamic-wave related inputs can be defined in the 'lfbinding' element, and do not require any changes from the user (provided that all default names are used, all maps are in the standard 'maps' directory and the profile table is in the 'tables' directory).
 In 'lfuser' this will look like this:

 ```xml
 	<comment>